On the boundaries of highly connected, almost closed manifolds: Vanishing curves in Adams spectral sequences, by Robert Burklund

 Using $\tau$ we can now give a global description of the category of synthetic spectra.
 Although the description given in \Cref{thm:tau-inv} is concise and powerful, we will ultimately trade it in for the more computationally precise \Cref{thm:synthetic-Adams}.

 \begin{thm}[Pstr\k{a}gowski] \

-\begin{enumerate} \item The localization functor given by inverting $\tau$ is symmetric monoidal. \todo{should we say it's smashing?} \item The full subcategory of $\tau$-invertible synthetic spectra is equivalent to the category of spectra. \item The composite $\tau^{-1} \circ \nu$ is equivalent to the identity functor on $\Sp$. \item The object $C\tau$ admits the structure of an $\mathbb{E}_\infty$-ring in $\Syn_E$. \item There is a natural fully faithful, symmetric monoidal functor
+\begin{enumerate} \item The localization functor given by inverting $\tau$ is symmetric monoidal. \todo{should we say it's smashing?} \item The full subcategory of $\tau$-invertible synthetic spectra is equivalent to the category of spectra. \item The composite $\tau^{-1} \circ \nu$ is equivalent to the identity functor on $\Sp$. \item The object $C\tau$ admits the structure of an $\mathbb{E}_\infty$-ring in $\Syn_E$. \item Suppose that $E$ is homotopy commutative.
+Then there is a natural fully faithful, monoidal functor

-where the target is Hovey's stable $\infty$-category of comodules.
-The composite of $\nu$ with this functor is equivalent to $E_*(-)$. \end{enumerate} We can construct the following diagram, where every arrow except $\nu$ and $E_*(-)$ is a left adjoint.
+where the target is Hovey's stable $\infty$-category of comodules and the composition of $\nu(-) \otimes C\tau$ with this functor is equivalent to $E_*(-)$. \end{enumerate} We can construct the following diagram, where every arrow except $\nu$ and $E_*(-)$ is a left adjoint.

 \end{thm}

 Before proving \Cref{thm:tau-inv} we record the following useful corollary.

 \begin{cor}[{\cite[Lemma 4.56]{Pstragowski}}] For any spectrum $X$, there is a natural isomorphism of bigraded abelian groups